eliorivero/just-in-time-content/readme.txt

 5. Set Your homepage displays to A static page and select any page you'd like to display whenever you're not displaying one of the specific pages for the times of the day.
 For example, if you specify that the night page will be displayed until 12:00 am, and the morning page will start displaying at 07:00 am, then this page will display betwen that time when no other page is assigned.

-6. Go to the plugin settings page at WP Admin > Settings > Just In Time Content
+6. Go to the plugin settings page at WP Admin > Settings > Time Based Content

 7. Select the time ranges and the page to display at each time.